-Successful completion of PGY-1 Residency Program requires:
+Successful completion of PGY-1 Residency Program requires all the below:

-- Overall achievement (ACHR) of \geq 85% of the required, longitudinal and elective ASHP learning system outcomes, goal and objectives (outlined in Section II E) and maintained in the PharmAcademic system.
-The resident's progress towards achieving all goals and objectives will be monitored quarterly by the RPD in the resident individual Development Plan (See Section V D). - o A resident will be marked as ACHR on a particular objective if: - a) The resident has received ACH on 2 separate occasions for that objective - b) The resident has demonstrated improvement over time leading to an ACH by the end of the 12-month program on an objective.
-These cases will be evaluated at a RAC meeting prior to marking as ACHR. - The completion of all the Resident Experience Activities detailed above (Section IV, Part A).
+- Overall achievement (ACHR) of ≥ 85% of the evaluated ASHP learning objectives (outlined in Section II E) and maintained in the PharmAcademic system.
+The resident's progress towards achieving all goals and objectives will be monitored quarterly by the RPD in the resident individual Development Plan (Section V D). - o The resident will be marked as ACHR on a particular objective if: - a) The resident has received ACH on 2 separate occasions for that objective - i.
+Exception for R2.2.5: Effectively develop and present, orally and in writing, a final project report will be marked as ACHR after the resident received ACH once - b) The resident has demonstrated improvement over time leading to an ACH by the end of the 12-month program on an objective.
+These cases will be evaluated at a RAC meeting prior to marking as ACHR. - ACHR of the 10 required objectives (outlined in Section III F, denoted with \) - Completion of all the Required (\) Resident Experience Activities (outlined in Section IV A).

-Completion Tracking (refer to Appendix A: Completion Requirements Tracking Form): Residents should maintain a tracking form for all required activities to assure satisfactory progress towards completion of the residency.
-Evaluation tracking progress can be done using the PharmAcademic system.
-An electronic folder of activities completed should be kept throughout the year by the resident to be evaluated quarterly by the RPD and turned in to the RPD at the end of the residency.
+Completion Tracking (refer to Appendix A: Completion Requirements Tracking Form): Residents will maintain a tracking form for all required activities to monitor progress towards completion of the residency.
+Evaluation tracking progress of goals and objectives will be through the PharmAcademic system.
+An electronic folder of activities completed will be kept throughout the year by the resident to be evaluated quarterly by the RPD and turned in to the RPD at the end of the residency.